forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Security for Russia
-As Russia is a global power and the largest country of Europe, of Asia and the world, the security of Russia is only discussed in the context of [Security of Europe and the World](#security-in-europe-and-the-world).
+As Russia is a global power and the largest country of Europe, Asia and the world, the security of Russia is only discussed in the context of [Security of Europe and the World](#security-in-europe-and-the-world).

 ### Security in Europe and the World